PSPDFKit/PSPDFKit-Demo/README.md

 ---------
 This is the example project including a DEMO version of the PSPDFKit framework.
-[The code is bound to the PSPDFKit Evalulation License.](http://pspdfkit.com/documentation.html#license)

-PSPDFKit uses 3rd-party code, see [ACKNOWLEDGEMENTS](https://github.com/PSPDFKit/PSPDFKit-Demo/blob/master/ACKNOWLEDGEMENTS) for the list of contributions.
+[The code is bound to the PSPDFKit Evalulation License.](http://pspdfkit.com/documentation.html#license) PSPDFKit also uses 3rd-party code, see [ACKNOWLEDGEMENTS](https://github.com/PSPDFKit/PSPDFKit-Demo/blob/master/ACKNOWLEDGEMENTS) for the list of contributions.